Pandemic !! Stay Indoors !! Maintain Social Distancing !!

 So now the biggest question is How do we help them cope and cater to their psychological, physical and emotional needs?

 The most important tool of all is being Empathetic and Patient towards their Psychological and emotional needs.
 Each kid is struggling to cope and adjust to this new normal in their own ways or the ways in which they think they are most psychologically, physically and emotionally comfortable with.
 Just a listening ear and an understanding heart can make a lot of difference in their lives.
 Taking their feelings and emotions seriously means winning half the battle for them.
 Reassuring them that they are safe and providing them with the correct information can help them deal with this difficult and stressful time.
 Connecting with friends and family virtually through so many social platforms can uplift their moods and help understand that everyone is going through the same the struggle which will give them a sense of security and not overwhelm them.

-About the Author – MS. Neha Jain is a full-time counsellor and clinical psychologist. also a certified life skill’s trainer with proven experience. she also committed to empowering individuals and enabling them to make informed decisions. she is also trained in yogic counselling, art therapy, behavior modification program, behavior therapy for students, marriage counselling. she is a highly-skilled, compassionate, empathetic professional dedicated to providing exceptional care and understanding to people in distress.
+MS. Neha Jain is a full-time counsellor and clinical psychologist. also a certified life skill’s trainer with proven experience. she also committed to empowering individuals and enabling them to make informed decisions. she is also trained in yogic counselling, art therapy, behaviour modification program, behaviour therapy for students, marriage counselling. she is a highly-skilled, compassionate, empathetic professional dedicated to providing exceptional care and understanding to people in distress.